Psykotikism/Mutant_Tanks/README.md

 native bool ST_IsGlowEnabled(int tank);

 /**
- * Returns if the Tank is allowed to be a Mutant Tank.
+ * Returns if the Tank is allowed to be a Super Tank.
  *
  * @param tank			Client index of the Tank.
  * @param checks		Checks to run.
 0 = client index, 1 = connection, 2 = in-game status,
  *				3 = life state, 4 = kick status, 5 = bot check
  *				Default: "0234"
- * @return			True if Tank is allowed to be a Mutant Tank, false otherwise.
+ * @return			True if Tank is allowed to be a Super Tank, false otherwise.
  * @error			Invalid client index.
  **/
 native bool ST_IsTankSupported(int tank, const char[] checks = "0234");

 /**
- * Returns if a certain Mutant Tank type is enabled.
+ * Returns if a certain Super Tank type is enabled.
  *
- * @param type			Mutant Tank type.
+ * @param type			Super Tank type.
  * @return			True if the type is enabled, false otherwise.
  * @error			Type is 0.
  **/
 native bool ST_IsTypeEnabled(int type);

 /**
- * Spawns a Tank with the specified Mutant Tank type.
+ * Spawns a Tank with the specified Super Tank type.
  *
  * @param tank			Client index of the Tank.
- * @param type			Mutant Tank type.
+ * @param type			Super Tank type.
  * @error			Invalid client index or type is 0.
  **/
 native void ST_SpawnTank(int tank, int type);